gfeyewollega2016-glitch/causal-geoxai-yrb/README.md

-#  Causal GeoXAI: Terracing and Landscape Resilience
+#  XCML: Terracing and Landscape Resilience
-Code availability: Causal GeoXAI framework to assess terracing impacts on landscape resilience.
+Code availability: XCML framework to assess terracing impacts on landscape resilience.
 This repository contains the main executable code (Google Earth Engine JavaScript + Python) to reproduce the analysis and outputs presented in:
 **Do soil conservation practices enhance landscape resilience?
 Causal evidence from terracing in China’s Yellow River Basin**